LBertelson29/biol217/Day_6.md

 ## `Question`:
 ### What observations can you make regarding the geometric homogeneity between all genomes and the functional homogeneity?
+20 Genes match among the bins and are located in the marked SCGs region.
+The AA structure differs though the genes.
+The most similarities in the AA make-up can be found between the reference and Bin09, with simililar SNPs and deletions/insertions.

  ![Image](Pictures/Screenshot%202023-01-30%20at%2015-20-40%20GC_00000248%20detailed.png)